mvolkmann/blog/src/migrating-from-react-to-htmx.md

              ✕
            </button>
-           {/* This selects the dog which triggers a selection-change event, which causes the form to update. */}
+           {/* This selects the dog which triggers a selection-change event, which causes the form to update.
+               The `hx-get` attribute specifies the URL
+               where a GET request will be sent.
+               The `hx-swap` attribute specifies that
+               nothing on the page will be modified. */}
            <button
              class="show-on-hover"
              hx-get={'/select/' + dog.id}